johanhaleby/javalin.github.io/_posts/tutorials/2020-01-18-javalin-testing-example.md

 ## Unit tests
 Unit tests are tests for the smallest and most isolated part of an application.
-In Javalin, this means testing anything that implements the `Handler` interface.
+In Occurrent, this means testing anything that implements the `Handler` interface.
 Unit tests are very fast and cheap to run, and they usually require [mocking](https://en.wikipedia.org/wiki/Mock_object) of objects.
 To begin, we will need to add a Mocking library.